gro-intelligence/api-client/docs/querying-data.rst

   })

 But the USDA begins forecasting the yield well before harvest time, and will continue to update its estimate for many months after the harvest is over.
-In order to see how the forecasts and estimates for each year have changed, you can include the `show_revisions` field as follows:
+In order to see how the forecasts and estimates for each year have changed, you can include the `show_history` field as follows:

 .. code-block:: python